hashicorp/consul/website/source/docs/connect/ca/aws.html.md

 ACM Private CA has several [limits](https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaLimits.html) that restrict how fast certificates can be issued.
-This may impact how quicly large clusters can rotate all issued certificates.
+This may impact how quickly large clusters can rotate all issued certificates.

 At the current time the ACM Private CA provider for Connect has some additional